yonghangzhou/AKGE/README.md

 + Train and Test (GGNNTrain_Relation.py, Main.py)

    + Feed both postive and negative path into the AGNN, train and evaluate the model

+   + You can run Main.py to start training and testing the model.

 ## References

    [1] Yankai Lin, Zhiyuan Liu, Maosong Sun, Yang Liu, and Xuan Zhu.
 2015.
 Learningentity and relation embeddings for knowledge graph      completion.
 In AAAI.